Is it wise to get a rescue dog from abroad?

 That is the idealistic dream scenario, and it does happen.
 But not always.

-What about all the many dogs I, and I’m sure other dog professionals, have met who are struggling with the new life they’ve been gifted?
+What about the dogs I, and I’m sure other dog professionals, have met who are struggling with the new life they’ve been gifted?
 The families who have adopted them, thinking they’re doing something good, only to suffer through challenge after challenge?

 “Removing dogs from their natural environment and relocating them to unfamiliar settings disrupts their social structures and natural behaviours.
 This intervention can lead to unintended outcomes, including stress, trauma, challenges in adaptation, and other severe consequences, including euthanasia.”
 Adda, 2024 (Wellness or Hellness?
 Rediscussing free-ranging dogs’ welfare)